xlilyliao1/CIS-9650-Group-1-Project/README.md

 You can also find the files here.

 **Tools used:**
-Python, Pandas, NumPy, Sklearn, Matplotlib
+Python, Pandas, NumPy, Sklearn, Matplotlib, statsmodels

 **Exploratory Analysis:**